b4ckspace/phomemer/README.md

 `PHOMEMO_BT_MAC` setting to make phomemer use the USB connection.
 (`PHOMEMO_BT_MAC` takes precedence over USB if it is specified!).

+This requires that the Docker user has sufficient permission to write to `/dev/usb/lp0` — assign the correct group membership or modify the character device's permissions through a udev rule if not.

 `--net=host` is still required here to allow you/your users to access phomemer through a well-known port on the Docker host's localhost.